Open Source Your Knowledge, Become a Contributor

 yield keyword to generate a value.
 When a generator function is called, a generator object is created.

 For simple cases, it is possible to create a generator using a generator expression.
 As opposed to a list, the values will be computed on the fly instead of being computed once and stored in memory.
+Learn more about list and generator expressions.

 collections is a module in the standard library that implements alternative container datatypes.